Make a career in teaching.

 Dropdown icon

-Applications are being sought from suitably qualified and experienced people for the role of Early Years Educators at our StartBright Early Learning centres, located in Clondalkin, Lucan & Tallaght.
+Applications are being sought from suitably qualified and experienced people for the role of relief staff at StartBright Bawnogue and other StartBright Centres.

 We require dedicated, flexible and enthusiastic individuals who are quality driven and have a child focused approach to early childhood education.